Have you ever participated in a no-buy challenge, or at the very least, had some curiosity about the impact of a

 What do you do AFTER the no-spend challenge ends?

-Congratulate yourself!
-Not buying anything new for a certain period is not easy.
-Pat yourself on the back for a job well done.
+Not buying anything new for a certain period is not easy, so pat yourself on the back for a job well done.

 Now before you start reverting back to old habits, it’s time to reflect.